yyunikov/yunikov.com/README.md

 # yyunikov.github.io
 Personal website with blog containing the short description of me as a developer and my blog posts.
-Website is built using Polymer framework, Jekyll and Github Pages.
+Website is built using Polymer framework, Grunt, Jekyll and Github Pages.

+# Local development
+To run website locally you need to have [Node.js](http://nodejs.org/) installed.

+Run the following commands to start the website:

+1. `npm install` (this will run `bower install` for you)
+2. `grunt build`
+3. `jekyll serve --watch`

+After that you can check out the website running on `localhost:4000`

 License
 =================